StateFarm-STEM/pyinthesky/putting-it-all-together/README.md

 - you should have a conceptual idea of how each line in the code you have written relates to what is happening when it runs

 ### Objectives
-- Learn how to wire the sensor and modules to the Arduino at the same time
+- Learn how to wire all the sensors and modules to the Arduino at the same time
   - we will have to change the pin numbers in the code to match the new pins you use for each module
 - Learn what psuedo code is and write the pseudo code for the new program
 - Learn just a little more about variables